 The government has now lifted restrictions on the number of people who can visit another house or attend events, so larger gatherings with friends are possible.
 For many people, this might be the first time they’ve been able to come together with a big group of people in two years.

 Although the restrictions have been eased, we are still living with COVID-19, and there are some things to keep in mind.
 It’s okay if you’re feeling anxious about the lifting of restrictions.

 Can I have a party in my house?

 COVID-19 is a highly transmissible infectious disease, and the virus wants to spread.
 But it needs people to come into contact to do so.
 Coming together in groups, in enclosed spaces with a lack of ventilation, where there is close contact between people and long durations of time spent together creates an environment where it is easier for the virus to spread.

-Feeling overwhelmed or want to talk to someone right now?
+Feeling overwhelmed and want to talk to someone?

 - Get anonymous support 24/7 with our text message support service